 Many patients who had become addicted to their painkiller medication in years past started ‘doctor shopping’ which is going from one doctor to another getting prescriptions for the same drugs.
 Many pain clinics or “pill mills” grew up in many areas where individuals could go and just basically tell the doctors what drug they wanted, and for a great deal of money, these doctors would give them to the individuals.
 Many states have cracked down on that today and are trying to keep better records with a national register on narcotic and highly addictive prescription drugs.
 Some physicians conduct random “drug counts” to keep addicts from abusing or selling their prescription drugs.
 Hopefully, these measures will help bring down the amount of opiate abuse in the US.

 Because of this, many individuals are turning to heroin which has the same basic effects as opiates or opioids.
 Heroin is much cheaper than prescription opiates and is much easier to procure.
 Heroin is not the drug of the slums or ghettos as people used to think.

 This was reported in businessweek.com, “Some recent studies suggest that three out of four people who are on heroin started on prescription opioids, so in some ways, it’s a single epidemic,” CDC Director Tom Frieden said in a July briefing for reporters.

 Naloxone Can Save Lives

 There is a drug being used today to counter the effects of opioid overdoses; this drug is Naloxone.
-It especially works on the life-threatening symptoms of overdose such as depression of the central nervous system, respiratory depression, and hypotension secondary to opiate overdose.
-Naloxone is used by emergency respondents in overdose situations and also in emergency rooms where overdose is diagnosed.
-This drug has saved many lives and hopefully will save many more in the years to come as opiate painkiller overdoses are not expected to fade away in the near future.
+It primarily works on the life-threatening symptoms of overdose such as depression of the central nervous system, respiratory depression, and hypotension secondary to opiate overdose.
+Naloxone is used by emergency respondents in overdose situations and also in emergency rooms where the overdose is diagnosed.
+This drug has saved many lives and hopefully will save much more in the years to come as opiate painkiller overdoses are not expected to fade away shortly.